• Skip to primary navigation

 • The arc brick above the catapult arm helps to keep the arm in place.

-• The loom band was a last minute addition which stops the catapult arm flying off and gives it an extra springy boost.
+• The elastic was a last-minute addition that stopped the catapult arm from flying off and gave it an extra springy boost.

 LEGO catapult